Day 1 :18th October 2021

 Panel Discussion: Building Digital by Default Services

 How can governments design and deliver public services in an era where digital has become the default while ensuring citizens are not left behind?
-This panel will explore how countries are: - Delivering omni-channel approaches that ensure no matter the channel someone chooses, they will always be able to access a consistent, joined-up and high-quality service - Working across the internal silos of public sector organisations to solve whole problems for users - Recognising the access needs of their citizens to make sure services are accessible to all - Using the physical infrastructure of government to support citizens develop the skills they need to thrive in the 21st century
+This panel will explore how countries are: - Delivering omni-channel approaches that ensure no matter the channel someone chooses, they will always be able to access a consistent, integrated and high-quality service - Working across the internal silos of public sector organisations to solve whole problems for users - Recognising the access needs of their citizens to make sure services are accessible to all - Using the physical infrastructure of government to support citizens develop the skills they need to thrive in the 21st century

 Laurence BerryService DesignerUK Digital Service

 Marine BoudeauChiefDesign of Digital Public Services Team

 Tadej GabrijelSecretaryDirectorate for Informatics: Ministry of Public Administration of Slovenia

 Sofia MotaDirectorPublic Administration Digital Competencies Centre, AMA Portugal

 ModeratorBarbara UbaldiActing Head, Open and Innovative GovernmentOrganisation of Economic Cooperation and Development